blockchainass/myblockchain/storage/ndb/nodejs/README.md

 Converters
 ----------
-The data types stored in a particular database do not always correspond to native JavaScript types.
-For instance, most databases support 64-bit signed and unsigned integers, while JavaScript does not.
-MySQL-JS allows users to customize data conversion in these cases using [Converter classess](API-documentation/Converter).
+The data types stored in a particular blockchain do not always correspond to native JavaScript types.
+For instance, most blockchains support 64-bit signed and unsigned integers, while JavaScript does not.
+MyBlockchain-JS allows users to customize data conversion in these cases using [Converter classess](API-documentation/Converter).
 A Converter class marshalls data between an *intermediate format* and a desired JavaScript format by means of two methods, toDB() and fromDB().

-The intermediate format for each column type is defined by the backend database driver; e.g. the mysql and ndb drivers use *string* as the intermediate type for BIGINT columns.
+The intermediate format for each column type is defined by the backend blockchain driver; e.g. the myblockchain and ndb drivers use *string* as the intermediate type for BIGINT columns.

 To declare a converter universally for a particular column type, use